 Here is the result!
 Isn’t it amazing?
 I think it would make a great mudroom bench.
-Shortly after listing this for sale, it was sold and all the proceeds went to help a single Mom with three children that lost everything in the tornado.
+Shortly after listing this for sale, it sold, and all the proceeds went to help a single Mom with three children that lost everything in the tornado.
 Everything but their lives.
 “Thank God we still have each other” were her words when I handed the money to her.
-A lot of hugging and crying but they were tears of joy.
+A lot of hugging and crying, but they were tears of joy.

 GOD is always good.
-The moral of the story and why I am sharing the story with the makeover is that there is opportunity all around us to help others.
-All you have to do is open your eyes and your heart.
+The moral of the story and why I am sharing the story with the makeover open up your mind to opportunities to help others.
+We never know when we may be in that same situation.

 *UPDATE ON THIS POST… the sweet lady who lost almost everything has now recovered fully.
-She met and married the love of her life and they were blessed with a sweet little girl this past year.
+She met and married the love of her life, and they were both blessed with a sweet little girl this past year.